+The Lizzie Crozier French Women’s Leadership Award recognizes bold, persistent, and forward-thinking women leaders.
 The Lizzie Crozier French Women’s Leadership Award was instituted in 2012 to recognize outstanding women leaders in East Tennessee.

 Lizzie Crozier French

 The recipient will be a women who, like the award’s namesake, best demonstrates bold support, persistent leadership, and consistent effort to make a positive and lasting change in her organization or community.